the demon Aim

 His primary function is to serve the higher-ranking powers of Hell, ultimately Lucifer/Satan, by carrying out specific, high-impact tasks in the mortal world.
 His focus on destruction by fire and the manipulation of private knowledge suggests a specialized role as both an engine of chaos and a purveyor of tools for human manipulation and corruption.

-While he does not serve directly under another specific demon according to the texts, his title implies independence and dominion over his own legions within the broader, structured bureaucracy of Hell.
+While the texts do not indicate that he serves directly under another specific demon according to the texts, his title implies independence and dominion over his own legions within the broader, structured bureaucracy of Hell.

 Mystical Correspondences

-Aim’s mystical correspondences, drawn from the Solomonic tradition’s system of planetary and zodiacal hours, are crucial for understanding the timing and context of his summons.
+Aim’s mystical correspondences, drawn from the Solomonic tradition’s system of planetary and zodiacal hours, are essential for understanding the timing and context of his summons.

 He is generally associated with the planet Jupiter and the zodiac sign of Cancer.
 Jupiter, traditionally linked to dominion and expansion, perversely fuels Aim’s power to expand his destructive influence and command his numerous legions.
 It also relates to the ‘Great Duke’ title, a noble rank.